Webster residents take company to court over proposed lettuce factory site

-WEBSTER, NY (WROC-TV) Residents in Webster concerned about a new round-the-clock lettuce factory had their day in court this month.
+WEBSTER, N.Y.
+(WROC) — Residents in Webster concerned about a new round-the-clock lettuce factory had their day in court this month.

 “We saved for years to be able to come out here,” says Jennifer Berunig who just moved to her home across the street from the site.
 She says her family is dreading the construction and noise that could come.
 She was in court on February 11 for the hearing.